-Increases in temperature of up to around 3.5°C are projected over Italy, with good agreement between models over most of the country.
+Increases in temperature of up to around 4°C are projected over Spain, with the highest agreement between models towards the south of the country.

-Summary of precipitation change in Italy
+Summary of precipitation change in Spain

 Figure 2 shows the percentage change in average annual precipitation by 2100 from 1960-1990 baseline climate, averaged over 21 CMIP3 models.
 Unlike for temperature, the models sometimes disagree over whether precipitation is increasing or decreasing over a region, so in this case the size of each pixel indicates the percentage of the models in the ensemble that agree on the sign of the change in precipitation.

-Projected rainfall decreases over Italy could be between 10% and 20% in the south of the country, and between 0% and 5% over the north.
-Italy has good agreement between the ensemble members over the direction of the projected precipitation changes in the south, and moderate agreement in the north.
+Projected rainfall decreases over Spain could be over 20% in the southwest of the country, and between 10% and 20% over other parts.
+Spain has good ensemble agreement between the ensemble members over these projected decreases.